weiran/weiran.co/src/pages/blog/2013/3/bored-with-the-king/index.md

 ---
-title: Bored with the king
+title: "Bored with the king"
 date: "2013-03-15T10:18:32.000Z"
 passthroughUrl: http://daringfireball.net/2013/03/ceding_the_crown
 ---